 300 children are afflicted by cancer every year in Sweden, one third have leukaemia.
 For the most seriously affected, a stem cell transplant is vital.
 The Tobias Registry is then contacted to match donors with the right DNA.

-The Swedish Childhood Cancer Foundation initiated a collaboration with the Tobias Registry to communicate how simple it is to register as a donor.
+The Swedish Childhood Cancer Fund initiated a collaboration with the Tobias Registry to communicate how simple it is to register as a donor.
 Because more are needed and the fact is that today one in three patients do not have a suitable donor.

 Narva’s commission was to produce a campaign to emphasise the importance of expanding the stem cell register.
 More potential donors means that more lives can be saved.
 We identified influential people and decision makers as a central target group.
 Our challenge was to get the target groups to understand that a simple swab inside the cheek is all that it takes to register as a donor.